TibsM/Internet-speed-logger/README.md

 # Internet-speed-logger

+This is my first ever github project and probably the first ever python script I created because I needed it and not merely as a practice exercise.
-A simple pyspeedtest using script to log internet speeds over a longer period of time in a csv file.
+It is a simple pyspeedtest based script to log internet speeds over a longer period of time saved in a csv file.